Goodness-of-fit testing of the distribution of posterior classification probabilities for validating model-based clustering: Proof of the main results

-From these Lemmas, we can proved \eqref{Appendix A: eq1}.
-Note that the first part of the proof results generalize those stated by \citet{owen2001empirical} to the case of growing dimension and provides more accurate stochastic orders of remainders terms in order to be able to work with the maximum of the statistics over the $B_n$ blocks.
+where $Y_{\est}$ and $W_{\true}$ are defined respectively in \eqref{Sec2: Yany} and \eqref{Sec3: W}.
+From the previously stated lemmas, we can show \eqref{Appendix A: eq1}.
+Note that the first part of the proof generalizes some results stated by \citet{owen2001empirical} to the case of growing dimension and provides more accurate stochastic orders of remainders terms in order to be able to work with the maximum of the statistics over the $B$ blocks.
+Let $U_{\any,i}=\Psi_{\model,p}(\bX_i^{(b)};\btheta)^\top\blamany$.
+For any $\btheta$ such that for any $\max_{1\leq i \leq n_b}|U_{\any,i}|=o_\mathbb{P}(1)$, by a third order Taylor expansion of the $\ln(1+u)$ around $u=0$, we have